Wan Laiming: Achievements

 In 1922 they made the first cartoon short Shuzhendong Chinese Typewriter which was a commercial used for the Commercial Press.
-At the time one of their first technological challenge was to make the background expose.
+At the time one of their first technological challenges was to make the background expose.
 Their technique caused grease that prevented them from seeing anything but simple lines in the background.

 In 1924 they were invited to the Great Wall Film Company (長城畫片公司) to try and animate a film under studio terms.
 Wan Laiming and Wan Guchan were then recognized as China's animation pioneers when they successfully produced the first animation short Uproar in the Studio running 10 to 12 minutes long in black and white.
 By 1932 one of the Wan brothers, Wan Dihuan, would voluntarily leave the Great Wall Film company for his own photography studio.
 By 1935 the Wan Brothers would launch the first animation with sound titled The Camel’s Dance.

 In 1938 the remaining 3 Wan Brothers moved from Shanghai to Wuhan.
 Later Wan Dihuan went back to Chongqing to launch anti-Japanese animation campaigns.
 Wan Laiming was also at the Chinese anti-Japanese National Film association as part of the leftist movement.
 From here they would combine war songs into animations to produce propaganda materials for the Second Sino-Japanese War.

 In 1939 the brothers were inspired by the American production Snow White.
 They would set the standard in attempting to create a film of equal quality for the nation's honor.
 By 1940 the brothers would be part of the Xinhua Film Company animation department since it was the only remaining production company left during the Japanese occupancy period.
 The manager of the company Zhang Shankun wanted to invest in profitable films, and he later found how much animation expenses were and wanted to give up.
 He sought additional investments, but insisted the production would take too much time.
 Wan Laiming guaranteed that they would not lose money.
 Though at the time the city was considered a "Solitary Island" since it was semi-occupied by Japanese forces as part of the Second Sino-Japanese War.
 Princess Iron Fan, the first Chinese animation of notable length, would be complete and shown as a proud achievement to some of the remaining people who haven't left the city.